2016archana/Weather-app/README.md

   - Weather conditions

 - **User Experience**:
-  - Clean, intuitive interface
+  - Clean and intuitive interface
-  - Responsive design
+  - Fully responsive design for all devices
-  - Loading states
+  - Loading states for smooth user experience
-  - Error handling
+  - Robust error handling
-  - Input validation
+  - Input validation for city search

 ## 🛠️ Built With